East Turkestan Information Center

-The ETIC publishes reports on human rights violations and abuses by the Chinese government towards China's ethnic Uyghur population.
+The ETIC publishes reports on alleged human rights violations and abuses by the Chinese government towards China's ethnic Uyghur population.

 On December 15 2003, the ETIC was designated as a terrorist organization by the Ministry of Public Security of the People's Republic of China, which Oxford Analytica says could be an excuse for repression of the Uyghur population.